uw-ipd/dimaio_tutorials/docs/pages/005_ES/005_ES_main.md

 To address these issues, we have developed a tool called Rosetta Enumerative Sampling, which uses a ensemble search algorithm to determine a large number of conformations that are both consistent with the density and the Rosetta energy function.
 This tool can be used on a partial models from the `denovo_denisty` application, an incomplete homology model, or any other starting structure.
+An overview of the method is depicted in the image below:

+{% include RosettaES_Fig_s1 file="rosetta_ES_figs1.webp" caption="The RosettaES overview" %}

 RosettaES runs best when working with data at resolutions 5 Å or better with segments to rebuild shorter than 50 residues.
 However, with very large amounts of sampling (e.g., ensemble sizes > 250), reliable